Dave Zeltserman

 Dave Zeltserman is an American novelist, born in Boston, Massachusetts on 23 May 1959.
-He has published noir, mystery, thriller, and horror novels, including Small Crimes and Pariah.
+He has published noir, mystery, thriller, and horror novels, including Small Crimes (2008) and Pariah (2009).
 He won both the Shamus and Derringer awards for his novelette Julius Katz in 2010.
 He also writes Morris Brick serial killer thrillers under the pseudonym Jacob Stone.
-His novel Small Crimes was made into a Netflix Original film starring Nikolaj Coster-Waldau.
+His novel Small Crimes was made into a Netflix Original film of the same title starring Nikolaj Coster-Waldau.